-Perry, a Democrat, was the representative for South Carolina's 4th congressional district from 1889 to 1891.
+Perry was the representative for South Carolina’s 4th congressional district and was a Democrat.
+He served from 1889 to 1891.

 From Dec 1885 to Mar 1891, Perry missed 551 of 1,213 roll call votes, which is 45.4%.
 This is worse than the median of 33.9% among the lifetime records of representatives serving in Mar 1891.
 The chart below reports missed votes over time.